MusicConnectionMachine/VisualizationG6/README.md

 ## Setup

-In order get the project running we need to some tools need to be installed.
+In order get the project running, we need to some tools to be installed.

 ### node.js 6+